philipp-r/bugtracker/API.md

 ## Travis CI API

-The API has two modes: `default` and `travisci` to use Travis CI webhooks (docs: <https://docs.travis-ci.com/user/notifications/#Webhook-notification>).
+The API has different modes: `travisci` is to use Travis CI webhooks (docs: <https://docs.travis-ci.com/user/notifications/#Webhook-notification>).
 You can choose this mode by setting the the GET parameter `XMODE` of your request to `travisci`.
 This parameter is not required if you use the default mode (see above).

 ### Request